zmievsa/autograder/README.md

 ```
 # Implementation details
 * I used exit codes to specify student grades.
 Currently, I choose an integer offset, add it to the student grade when returning from testcase, and subtract it when grading.
 This allows us to specify student scores using exit codes; CHECK_OUTPUT has its own exit code.
 The exit code range I use is carefully picked so that it does not use any exit codes occupied by the system.
 Even though this method seems prone to cheating at first, we mitigate that by the methods described in the anti cheating section.
 * At the point of writing this readme, output checking is a PASS or FAIL process (i.e. no partial credit possible).
 The reason is that allowing for 'partial similarity' of outputs is too error-prone and could yield too many points for students that did not actually complete the task properly.
-If you want to increase the chances of students' output matching, you should use filter function(s) described in advanced usage section.
+If you want to increase the chances of students' output matching, you should use formatters described in advanced usage section.
 * If you don't prototype student functions you want to test in your C/C++ testcases, you will run into undefined behavior because of how c handles linking.

 ## Anti Cheating